-This Programme Grant is funded by UK EPSRC for five years, from July 1, 2011.
-It brings together a new grouping of leading UK experimentalists and theorists from physics, materials science and electronic engineering to work together on the exciting opportunities and challenges emerging in the area of spatial transformations (STs) and electromagnetism (EM).
+This Programme Grant will address some of the exciting opportunities and challenges emerging in the area of spatial transformations (STs) and electromagnetism (EM).
 Recent UK-led breakthroughs in the theory of STs, such as the possibilities concerning cloaking and invisibility, have caught both the scientific and popular imagination, and have stimulated a huge growth in related research around the world.
 The potential of the underlying ST approaches, however, have much wider applicability than cloaking alone, in arguably more important applications that span communications, energy transfer, sensors and security.
 However, theory and concepts are outstripping practical demonstration and testing, leading to a mismatch in what may be theorised and computed and what can be realised for impact in society and commerce.
-We contend that the timing is now ideal for UK theorists, modellers, manufacturers and engineers to work together to maintain the UK strength in this field, with a clear focus on the reduction to practice and demonstration of potentially radical new concepts and devices.
+We aim to address these issues over the course of the project.

 Within these pages, you will find more information on our research objectives and methodologies, news articles describing our research, and much more, including a reference database of papers related to spatial transformations, transformation optics and metamaterials, our own publications list and the facilities we utilise in our work.

 If you wish to contact us for any reason, please visit the Contact page.